RamatjyotSingh/Blockchain/README.md

 ## **Overview**

-This project implements a peer in a blockchain network.
-The peer participates in the network through GOSSIP protocols, synchronizes and validates the blockchain, handles mining via TCP-connected miners, and ensures consensus among peers.
-The system follows proof-of-work for block validation and supports efficient decentralized operations.
+This project implements a peer in a blockchain network that participates through GOSSIP protocols, synchronizes and validates the blockchain, handles mining via TCP-connected miners, and ensures consensus among peers.
+It employs proof-of-work for block validation, supporting efficient decentralized operations.

 ---